lambdaisland/kaocha/doc/09_extending.md

 - Run

 In the configure step the configuration file is loaded, normalized, and any command line options merged in.
-Plugins are loaded at this staged, and given a chance to update the configuration.
+Plugins are loaded at this stage, and given a chance to update the configuration.
 The result is a Kaocha configuration (spec:
 `:kaocha/config`)